Estimation Beyond Data Reweighting: Kernel Method of Moments: Kernel Method of Moments

 \section{Kernel Method of Moments}

 In this section we derive the KMM estimator for unconditional and conditional moment restrictions and explore its properties.
 We first derive an exact MMD-based GEL estimator that leads to a difficult semi-infinitely constrained optimization problem for the \emph{MMD profile} $R(\theta)$.
 We show that an entropy regularized version of our estimator leads to an unconstrained convex dual program which can be readily solved with, e.g., first order optimization methods.
-We show that our estimator is consistent and optimal for (conditional) moment restriction problems in the sense that it achieves the lowest possible asymptotic variance among any class of estimators based solely on the CMR.
+We show that our estimator is consistent and optimal for (conditional) moment restriction problems in the sense that it achieves the lowest possible asymptotic variance among all estimators based solely on the CMR.
 Finally we provide details on the computational procedure.
+All proofs are deferred to Section~\ref{sec:proofs}.